EliahKagan/recursive-lambda/README.md

 examples than in that gist.
 (I consider this to supersede that gist.)

-The C# programs are supplied as [LINQPad queries](https://www.linqpad.net/) but the could be modified to not use LINQPad&rsquo;s `Dump` extension method.
+The C# programs are supplied as [LINQPad queries](https://www.linqpad.net/) but they could be modified to not use LINQPad&rsquo;s `Dump` extension method.

 The C++ programs use the [Boost Multiprecision Library](https://github.com/boostorg/multiprecision#boost-multiprecision-library)